Gecko Adaptations Explained: How Geckos Evolved to Thrive in Extreme Environments?

 Metabolic Rate and Thermoregulation

-This means they rely on external environmental temperatures rather than producing significant metabolic heat internally.
+This means their body temperature depends primarily on external environmental conditions rather than internal heat production.

 • Digestion accelerates